The featured image of this post is based on a picture by Here and now, unfortunately, ends my journey on Pixabay on Pixabay

 • ATATMEL-ICE-BASIC: Basic version with ISP- and USB-cable (good for AVRs with ISP programming),

-• ATATMEL-ICE: Includes encapsulated programmer with all cables, e.g., also for programming SAM MCUs and for JTAG debugging.
+• ATATMEL-ICE: This includes an encapsulated programmer with all cables, for programming SAM MCUs and JTAG debugging, for example.

-Recently, Waveshare came up with its own version (using the original PCB from Microchip), which they call Atmel-ICE-C. They put the PCB into an aluminum alloy enclosure and included all the cables of the standard ICE.
+Recently, Waveshare came up with its own version (using the original PCB from Microchip), which they call Atmel-ICE-C. They put the PCB into an aluminum alloy enclosure and included all the standard ICE cables.
 As a bonus, it is cheaper than the standard ICE.
-The best thing about the ICE is that it uses USB as an HDI device and therefore is not prone to the effect that the USB serial interface lines always get new names under macOS, which is quite annoying when you have to set the serial interface name somewhere in a preference menu.
+The best thing about the ICE is that it uses USB as an HDI device and, therefore, is not prone to the effect that the USB serial interface lines always get new names under macOS, which is quite annoying when you have to set the serial interface name somewhere in a preference menu.

 Fusebit Doctor

-When it comes to resurrecting AVR chips with wrong fuse bit settings (see also my post on fuses), you need high-voltage programming.
+You need high-voltage programming when it comes to resurrecting AVR chips with wrong fuse bit settings (see also my post on fuses).
 Unfortunately, there exist only the quite expensive STK500/600 boards by Microchip.
-For 8-pin AVR ATtinys, there exists the HVSP programmer by guloshop.
-And then there are a number of DIY boards (try out searching for HVPP and HVSP at tindie.com or eBay).
-I guess, the most famous one is manekin’s Fusebit Doctor, where the original web pages are meanwhile only accessible via the wayback machine.
+For 8-pin AVR ATtinys, the HVSP programmer by Guloshop exists.
+Then, there are a number of DIY boards (try searching for HVPP and HVSP on tindie.com or eBay).
+The most famous is manekin’s Fusebit Doctor, where the original web pages are only accessible via the wayback machine.
 In 2013, I ordered a few redesigned PCBs in China.
 Interestingly, the PCBs contained two missing connections but worked most of the time (argh!).
 Instead of using the original (binary only) firmware by manekin, I wrote an Arduino sketch called RescueAVR that can also be used as a stand-alone program on a breadboard-based “fusebit doctor”.
 Would I build such an HV programmer again?
 Yes!
 I think it is a very valuable addition to my set of programmers.
 I usually collect “dead” AVR chips and then resurrect them once a year.
 And it wasn’t really expensive.
 I believe, less than €30.
 And I had most of the components in any case.

 avrburn on a Gamebuino META

 Finally, let me tell you about a little gadget I built in order to be able to flash MCUs in the field.
 And when I say “field”, I mean it (see photo).
-When I visited my geocaches in order to burn a new firmware, I had to take my notebook and a programmer in order to change the firmware.
-I thought that it would be much more convenient to have a small programmer that is nevertheless able to program single fuse bits (with a menu similar to the AVR® Fuse Calculator).
+When I visited my geocaches to burn a new firmware, I had to take my notebook and a programmer to change the firmware.
+I thought it would be much more convenient to have a small programmer that can program single fuse bits (with a menu similar to the AVR® Fuse Calculator).
 I started to think about using a Gamebuino, but that was not powerful enough to support a large number of menus as it is needed with all the different fuses.

 In 2018, I bought a Gamebuino META, the successor of the Gamebuino (now called CLASSIC).
 The specs of the META are just right: